 Yes Yes, in part No

 Please specify the type of measures adopted by your country

+[Or] Please explain briefly:

 Has your country taken measures to ensure that conditions imposed in connection with decisions on release pending trial or appeal take into consideration the need to ensure the presence of the defendant at subsequent criminal proceedings (art.
 11, para.
 3)?